Resources

 Intolerance: When treatment with a drug must be stopped because of side effects.

-Log reduction: A measure of how much BCR-ABL levels have been lowered.
+Log reduction: A measure of how much BCR-ABL1 levels have been lowered.

 Major cytogenetic response (MCyR): Treatment response when about one-third (35%) or fewer cells have the Philadelphia chromosome.